 Sharps must be placed in sharps containers.
 Do not throw sharps in broken glass containers.
 Do not overfill sharps containers and never recap needles.
 Full sharps containers should be closed and placed into the red liners of the bio-hazardous waste containers for disposal.

 Faculty, staff and students should refrain from placing uncontaminated waste into bio-hazard containers.
 Containers should not be overfilled.

 Faculty may request bio-hazardous waste containers and liners from the Campus Environmental Safety Coordinator or Laboratory Technician (BY 208, ext.
 5178).
 A limited number of sharps containers are also available upon request.

 Pick-Up Information And Dates

 Bio-hazardous waste is collected every fourth Monday by Clym, except on holidays.
-The remaining collection dates for 2016-2017 academic year are as follows:
+The fall semester collection dates for the 2017-2018 academic year are as follows:

 Scheduled waste collections must be cancelled 48 hours prior to the collection date.
 Typically June, July and August collections dates are cancelled due to low or no generation of waste.
 Faculty with a need for collection during the summer months should notify the Campus Environmental Safety Coordinator or Laboratory Technician.